assemblerflow/flowcraft/docs/user/basic_usage.rst

 This will output an URL exactly as in the previous section and will render the same reports page with a small addition.
-In the top right of the screen in the navigation bar, there will be a new icon that informs the user of when new reports are available:
+In the top right of the screen in the navigation bar, there will be a new icon that informs the user when new reports are available:

 .. image:: ../resources/flowcraft_report_watch.png